(417) 886-EYES (3937) • (800) 995-3180

 Mattax Neu Prater’s doctors are among the area’s foremost ophthalmic surgeons.
 Together with optometrists Michael S. Engleman, Matt T. Smith, and Marla S. Smith, their dedication to improving the quality of life for people challenged by visual problems is evidenced by a strong commitment to education, technology, and patient care.

-Marla C. Smith, OD, received her optometry degree from the Michigan College of Optometry in 2000 and her Bachelor of Science degree from the University of Michigan.
+Dr. Marla Smith received a Bachelor of Science degree from the University of Michigan and a Doctor of Optometry degree from the Michigan College of Optometry.
 She completed additional training in the treatment of ocular disease at the Veterans Affairs Medical Center in Huntington, WV.
-Before joining Mattax-Neu-Prater she was the attending optometrist at the Veterans Affairs Medical Center in Mt.
+Before joining Mattax Neu Prater, she was the attending optometrist at the Veterans Affairs Medical Center in Mt.
 Vernon, MO.